Kyoto’s hidden sanctuary

 Rich in natural wonder

-Kyotango, where beautiful nature and an eternal natural history still remain.
-Geological formations command the horizon.
-Kyotango is part of the San’in Kaigan Geopark, a coastal geopark or nature park, and contains beautiful geological sites that are designated as important heritage sites and are scientifically valuable.
+As part of the San’in Kaigan Geopark, a coastal nature park, Kyotango contains beautiful geological features that are designated as important heritage sites and are scientifically valuable.
 The area is packed with history and romanticism that has cultivated the culture of Kyotango.

 2.5 HRS FROM KYOTO CITY

-Kyotango’s location in the middle of these must-see Japanese towns and sights, coupled with Kyotango’s mesmerizing beauty and heritage makes it the ideal spot for those wanting to go beyond the “golden route”.
+Kyotango’s location in the middle of these must-see Japanese towns and sights, coupled with Kyotango’s mesmerizing beauty and heritage, makes it the ideal travel hub for those wanting to go beyond the “golden route”.

 flavor, culture & little pleasures of Kyotango